stickman69420/PVZoji/README.md

 PVZ 1 but with only emojis and JS doesn't use any emojis anymore but the images it uses are comprised only of emojis

-Outdated almanac, most of shop, and start of zen garden are added
+Outdated almanac, most of shop, and a decent portion of zen garden is added

-All of original adventure is now complete night roof and side yard day too
+All of original adventure is now complete night roof and side yard (both) too
-All upgrade plants are now here AND you can buy them
+All upgrade plants (from the original adventure) are now here AND you can buy them There will be upgrade plants for the new plants of course but those will be added after beach and winter